 And there’s no requirement for a pre-travel test either.
 This applies to travelers arriving from ALL counties.

-Can I get a Covid-19 test in Greece for my return flight to the US?
+Do I need a Covid-19 test in Greece for my return flight to the US?
+(UPDATE!)

 Will I have to wear a mask while visiting Greece?

-But just in time for the busy summer tourist season, Greece will drop the mask mandate from June 1 – September 30, 2022.
+No. Just in time for the busy summer tourist season, Greece has dropped the mask mandate from June 1 – September 30, 2022.
 Health officials plan to reevaluate in the autumn months to decide if it needs to be reinstated.

 Regardless of official mask mandates, I do still plan to travel with a mask handy for the foreseeable future.
 After all, you never know when you’ll be stuck next to Whooping Cough Wendy on a crowded ferry.
 And I’m sure we’ve all become just a wee bit germ-phobic these days.